Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Paraneoplastic neurologic syndromes can affect any part of the central or peripheral nervous system.
 These disorders are uncommon compared to other neurologic complications of systemic cancer, but affected patients often have severe and irreversible neurologic morbidity.
-Many patients have 1 or more of an ever-growing list of antineuronal or “onconeural” autoantibodies.
+Many patients have one or more of an ever-growing list of antineuronal or “onconeural” autoantibodies.
 Because most paraneoplastic syndromes are the presenting feature of the associated neoplasm, neurologists must be able to recognize and diagnose these syndromes promptly.
 In this article, the author provides an overview of clinical features, autoimmune aspects, and management of patients with known or suspected paraneoplastic disorders.

 • Neurologic paraneoplastic disorders are relatively rare but often disabling complications of a variety of systemic neoplasms. | |